xdoer/PreQuest/packages/miniprogram/README.md

 ### Native Request

-First, let us see the demo how to call a http request by native api.
+First, let us see the demo how to performing a post request by native api.

 ```ts
 const requestInstance = wx.request({